 VSS stable.
-Physical shows 7 cm laceration to the occiput that is actively bleeding.
+Physical shows a 7 cm laceration to the occiput that is actively bleeding.
 CT head, washout, and staple.

 A 65-year-old male who denies medical history was admitted yesterday to evaluate lower back pain status post rear-end MVC.

-The patient reports he was a restrained driver in a vehicle that stopped at a stoplight when the car behind him hit the brakes and slid on the rain, striking him in the rear end.
+The patient reports he was a restrained driver in a vehicle that stopped at a stoplight when the car behind him hit the brakes and slid into the rain, striking him in the rear end.
 He reports cosmetic damage to the vehicle, still an operative condition.